Creative writing exercises are a great way to train your writing muscles. Ready to flex? Read on.

 They will take 15-30 minutes every day to train specific skills.
 And they won’t just train once and think they’re done.
 They will go back and train the same skill over and over, until they have it down pat.

-That’s how you want to approach the exercises below.
+That’s how you want to approach the writing tips below.

 When you do them for the first time, you might feel clumsy and unnatural.
 But after a few weeks of daily workouts, you’ll quickly notice a difference.